 Dry tidbits are even easier to experiment with.
 Try various types of dog or cat kibble and treats, small pieces of pepperoni or lunch meat, strings of string cheese, cheerios or other breakfast cereal, bread crumbs, croutons, beef sticks, or healthy leftovers from your meals.

 For dogs who have become really talented at “destuffing” a Kong toy, use a dry dog biscuit that is slightly bigger around than the large opening of your dog’s Kong toy.
-Bend the toy by squeezing it so that the hole lengthens in one directions, allowing you to slip the biscuit into the Kong.
+Bend the toy by squeezing it so that the hole lengthens in one direction, allowing you to slip the biscuit into the Kong.
 Once you stop squeezing the sides of the toy, the biscuit will be “stuck” inside the Kong and will not fall out easily.
 At this point the only way for your dog to get the biscuit loose will be to either break the biscuit into smaller pieces (which can be done by biting down hard on the Kong or by throwing the toy about the room), or by licking at the treat until it becomes soggy and crumbles apart.
 Be prepared to help your dog remove the tightly lodged biscuit using a pair of pliers if it proves too difficult and is driving your dog nuts!

 Do you have a favorite Kong stuffing trick or recipe?
 Share it in the comments below!